 Nutritional ketosis is a totally natural and healthy state of being.
 Many individuals experience immediate benefits in cognitive function and energy while in ketosis.
 Yet, a qualm some people have with the standard ketogenic way of life is the potentially drastic impact it can have on strength and endurance when they exercise.
 Fats and ketones are reliable fuel sources for your body (and brain); however, glycogen is a major source of reserves for intense exercise and skeletal muscle tissue.

 You can most definitely lose weight without exercising while following a ketogenic diet.
 Even so, most individuals are sure to benefit from working out regularly.
-Following both a cyclical ketogenic diet and healthy exercise regimen will allow you to perform better (especially physically); you will also be able to build lean muscle tissue faster.
-For this reason, a cyclical ketogenic diet is advantageous for gym-goers/fitness lovers over the standard ketogenic diet.
+Following both a cyclical ketogenic diet and healthy exercise regimen will allow you to perform better (especially physically).
+You will also be able to build lean muscle tissue faster.
+For this reason, a cyclical ketogenic diet is advantageous for gym-goers and fitness lovers.

 Cyclical Ketogenic Diet Strategy

-If you wish to gain the multitude of advantages a ketogenic diet has while still being able to reach peak physical performance, a cyclical ketogenic diet is ideal for you.
+If you wish to gain the advantages of a ketogenic diet while reaching peak physical performance, a cyclical ketogenic diet is ideal for you.
 A cyclical ketogenic diet means you follow the standard ketogenic diet every day while incorporating occasional carbohydrate refeed days.
 As a result, you can replenish muscle glycogen enough to enhance your exercise regimen while getting the benefits of ketosis throughout the week.